Liens Analysis in Arizona

 BALANCE BILLING

 Balance billing occurs when a hospital or ambulance (and in some cases a health care provider other than a hospital or ambulance) accepts your health insurance and then wants to be paid for the write-off amount.
-Currently, in Arizona, providers are prohibited from billing you beyond what your health insurance allows.
+Currently, in Arizona, providers are prohibited from billing you beyond what your health insurance allows if you are in-network with that provider.
 This is a consumer protection for you so that you know the policy you bought means what it says when it claims to get you a reduced bill.
 After all, that is one of the major reasons why we buy health insurance.

-Of course, the contract that protects you does not apply to the person who caused the harm.
-As such, the hospital may be able to maintain a claim against the wrong-doer, which, ultimately, comes out of your compensation.
+The contract that protects you may or may not protect the person that caused the harm.
+If not, then the health care provider may attempt to get the balance from that person and if so, this will reduce your injury compensation.
 So in a round about way, this becomes your concern and it interferes with your recovery after a collision.

 Balance billing does not apply to your underinsured motorist funds.
+It does not apply if AHCCCS paid your bills.
 It may also not apply if Tricare paid your bills.
-It is currently disputed in the Courts as to whether it applies if AHCCCS has paid your bills.
 It does not apply if Medicare paid your bills.
-The courts are divided as to whether or not it applies when Medicare Plus or Medicare Advantage pays your bills.
-It does not apply if your health insurance contract prohibits it.
+It might not not apply if your health insurance contract prohibits it.

 CHILD SUPPORT